solid/process/panels.md

 - [King Wang](https://github.com/kingwang88) <[kingwang@hsfranchise.com](mailto:kingwang@hsfranchise.com)> (@kingwang88)
 - [Philip Laszkowicz](https://github.com/HelloFillip) <[phil@fillip.pro](mailto:phil@fillip.pro)> (@HelloFillip)
 - [elf Pavlik](https://github.com/elf-pavlik) <[elf-pavlik@hackers4peace.net](mailto:elf-pavlik@hackers4peace.net)> (@elf-pavlik)

+## Resource Access
+Pertaining to the access of resources in a data pod over a network via HTTP and LDP

+### Communication channels
+-

+### Panelists
+-
+### Editorial Assignment
+Candidate Proposals to the Solid Specification produced by this panel are likely to be associated with the [Resource Access](https://github.com/solid/process/blob/master/editors.md#resource-access), and will be principally reviewed by any editors assigned to it.

 ## Privacy and Individuals Rights Protection Panel
 The focus of this panel is to ensure Privacy is always kept in mind in the various proposals of the project across all panels, and that individuals' rights are inherently protected in the Solid ecosystem.